-The Committee has exhaustively analysed potential threats to the independence of the external auditor and, in particular, the system for contracting services other than those that are prohibited in accordance with Articles 5.4 and 6.2.b) of Regulation (EU) 537/2014 of 16 April and the provisions of Title I, Chapter IV, Section 3 of Spain's Audit
+The Committee exhaustively analyses potential threats to the independence of the external auditor and, in particular, the system for contracting services other than those that are prohibited in accordance with Articles 5.4 and 6.2.b) of Regulation (EU) 537/2014 of 16 April and the provisions of Title I, Chapter IV, Section 3 of Spain's Audit Law 22/2015 (20 July) (Ley de Auditoria de Cuentas).

-Act 22/2015 (20 July).

-In light of the work performed, non-audit services rendered (taken individually and as a whole), and the fees received by the external auditor, the Annual Report on the Audit Committee's Operations and Activities expresses the Committee's opinion as to whether or not the external auditor's independence has been compromised, in accordance with the provisions of Article 17.4 f) of the Regulations of the Board of Directors.
+In light of the work performed, non-audit services rendered (taken individually and as a whole), and the fees received by the external auditor, the Audit Committee assesses whether or not the external auditor's independence has been compromised, in accordance with the provisions of Article 17.4 f) of the Regulations of the Board of Directors, before the final audit report is issued.

-There are no specific measures to safeguard the independence of financial analysts, investment banks, or rating agencies; the same is covered by a Communication Policy with Company Investors that advocates maximum transparency in financial reporting, the issuing of financial and strategic communications in a coherent and open way, and the realistic, balanced and understandable account of the situation and prospects of the Company.
-Notwithstanding, the Company channels its relations with them through the Investor Relations Department, which bases those relations on the principle of equal treatment, professionalism, solvency, and independence in their assessments.
+There are no specific measures to safeguard the independence of financial analysts, investment banks, or rating agencies; the same is covered by a Communication Policy with Company Shareholders, Institutional Investors and Proxy Advisors that advocates maximum transparency in financial reporting, the issuing of financial and strategic communications in a coherent and open way, and the realistic, balanced and understandable account of the situation and prospects of the Company.
+Notwithstanding, the Company channels its relations with them through the Director of Investor Relations and General Secretary, which bases those relations on the principle of objective and equal treatment, non-discrimination, professionalism, solvency, and independence in their assessments.